JilluRahmanJibon/resale-furnitures/README.md

-# BengalFurniture
+# ResaleFurniture

-# Welcome to Our BengalFurniture eCommerce Website
+# Welcome to Our ResaleFurniture eCommerce Website

-## BengalFurniture Live WebSite Link: https://regal-furniture-ab3ef.web.app
+## ResaleFurniture Live WebSite Link: https://regal-furniture-ab3ef.web.app

-BengalFurniture is a cloud-enabled, mobile-ready
+ResaleFurniture is a cloud-enabled, mobile-ready
 In this website ReactJS-powered Tailwind Css are used.

 - Click On THE LINK